Private driving tours for up to 11 guests to Western Washington's most spectacular scenic destinations

 Snoqualmie Falls is one of Seattle's most popular destinations.
 Located just 30 minutes from Seattle, Snoqualmie Falls gives visitors a taste of the topography of the foothills of the west side of the Cascade Mountains.
 An interpretive trail drops 300 feet through the temperate rain forest to the river.
 Local hiking trails of all levels allow hikers to explore more of the area.

 Seattle and the Puget Sound region have been carved by glaciers over 3000 feet thick, rocked by magnitude 9.0 earthquakes, and reshaped by volcanic eruptions.
-But all of this devastating plate tectonic inspired geologic activity has produced a beautiful landscape that's home to nearly 4 million residents.
+But all of this devastating activity has produced a beautiful landscape that's home to nearly 4 million residents.

 I am based in Seattle but I can arrange to pick up your group outside of Seattle within the Puget Sound region.
-(Additional fees may apply for pickups outside of Seattle)
+(Additional fees may apply for pickups outside of Seattle and Bellevue)

-As a former hotel concierge, I planned trips like these for guests for over 13 years.
+As a hotel concierge, I've planned trips like these for guests for over 15 years.
 As an avid outdoors-man, I have been hiking, backpacking, mountain biking and exploring the Pacific Northwest for over 25 years with over 400 trips under my belt.

 My goal is to provide memorable experiences for my clients.
 Once you see these places, hopefully you will return to the Pacific Northwest and see more of what Washington State has to offer.

-For your safety and peace of mind, I am a certified Wilderness First Responder.
+For your safety and peace of mind, I am fully vaccinated and a certified Wilderness First Responder and have all required permits and insurance..

-If you would like to see where we've been, follow us on Instagram at @bearingtours and @beenhiking.
+If you would like to see where we've been, follow us on Instagram at @bearingtours (or click here) and @beenhiking.

 How was your experience?